BewareMyPower/pulsar-storage/README.md

 config.setMetadataStoreUrl("memory:local");
 // The managed ledger implementation is customized that all entries are stored in memory config.setManagedLedgerStorageClassName(InMemoryStorage.class.getName());
-// The compaction service is disabled because all existing implementations are based on BookKeeper config.setCompactionServiceFactoryClassName(DisabledTopicCompactionService.class.getName());
 // The schema registry is also an in-memory implementation config.setSchemaRegistryStorageClassName(InMemorySchemaFactory.class.getName());
 ```